 Redis is an open-source, in-memory key-value data store.
 Redis has several commands that allow you to make changes to the Redis server’s configuration settings on the fly.
-This tutorial will go over some of these commands, and also explain how to make these configuration changes permanent.
+This tutorial will discuss some of these commands, and also explain how to make these configuration changes permanent.

 This guide is written as a cheat sheet with self-contained examples.
 We encourage you to jump to any section that is relevant to the task you’re trying to complete.